-Students planning to apply to medical school should plan on taking BIO 112.
+Students planning to apply to medical school or other health related professional schools should plan on taking BIO 112.
 The recommendation is to take it during the second semester of the first year.

 Chemistry Secondary Education (B.S.)

 Student Learning Outcomes for Secondary Education: